-Service Type: Other Service Service Name: Massage Therapy

-The service to be delivered shall meet all applicable state licensing requirements for the performance of the support or service being provided.
+Service Type: Other Service Service Name: Massage Therapy Provider Category: Individual Provider Type: Individual Therapist Provider Qualifications License (specify): The service to be delivered shall meet all applicable state licensing requirements for the performance of the support or service being provided.
 Massage Therapy providers shall have an approved license with the Office of Massage Therapy Licensure through the Department of Regulatory Agencies.

-Verification of Provider Qualifications Entity Responsible for Verification:

-HCPF and Medicaid Fiscal Agent

-All Individual provider qualifications are verified by the Department's Fiscal Agent upon initial enrollment and in a revalidation cycle; at least every 5 years.

-Service Type: Other Service e Service Name: Massage The erapy
+Certificate (specify): Other Standard (specify): Verification of Provider Qualifications Entity Responsible for Verification: HCPF and Medicaid Fiscal Agent Frequency of Verification: All Individual provider qualifications are verified by the Department's Fiscal Agent upon initial enrollment and in a revalidation cycle; at least every 5 years.
+Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Other Service Service Name: Massage Therapy Provider Category:

-Provider Ca tegory:

-Agency

-Provider Ty pe: